sigurdurb/jupyterhub-ipyparallel/README.md

 ssh-keygen -f ~/.ssh/id_ecdsa -t ecdsa -b 521 -q -N "" ssh-copy-id -i ~/.ssh/id_ecdsa jotunn.rhi.hi.is
 ```
-You will be prompted to enter the password for your `<username> on jotunn.rhi.hi.is`, if it is different then on local Jupyterhub, add `<username>@jotunn.rhi.hi.is`
+You will be prompted to enter the password for your `<username> on jotunn.rhi.hi.is`.

 ```bash
 sigurdur14@jupyter:~$ ipython profile create --parallel jotunn
 ```